 The news is a bit of a cold shower for fans of the game who were hoping to catch a few more glimpses of CDPR's quite ambitious undertaking.
 The company are sticking to their own timeline though and Momot went on saying that they will share more of Cyberpunk 2077 once they're ready.

-This means that CDPR joins Rocksteady Studios, who also announced they won't be announcing a new game The Game Awards.
-By the way, they also confirmed they're not working on Superman so there goes that rumour but their staffing up in September means that Batman: Arkham Knight's maker is definitely up to something.
+This means that CDPR joins Rocksteady Studios, who also announced they won't be announcing The Game Awards.
+By the way, they also confirmed they're not working on Superman so there goes that rumour but their in September means that Batman: Arkham Knight's maker is definitely up to something.

 Back to CDPR and Cyberpunk 2077 though.
 While we're as disappointed as the next guy for not being able to see more of what CDPR have in store for us, we still admire the company for sticking to their own tempo.